Quantum Advantage in Locally Differentially Private Hypothesis Testing: Proposed QLDP mechanism

 where $G$ is defined in \eqref{eq:large_G}, and $\mu_*$ in \eqref{eq:mu_star} is calculated by substituting $c_*=1/(\left\lceil \sqrt{v} \right\rceil+1)$.
 Moreover, if $v=d^2$ for some integer $d \geq 2$, then

 where

 \end{proposition}

-Although the choice of pure states is partially justified only in the symmetric testing scenario with $\eta=1$ and $\epsilon \approx 0$, our QLDP mechanism $Q^*$ demonstrates a quantum advantage in both symmetric and asymmetric testing across the broader parameter regimes specified in Theorem~\ref{thm:main} and Fig.~\ref{fig:main}.
+Although the choice of pure states is partially justified only in the symmetric testing scenario with $\eta=1$ and $\epsilon \approx 0$, our QLDP mechanism $T^*$ demonstrates a quantum advantage in both symmetric and asymmetric testing, {\rev as stated in Theorem~\ref{thm:main}.
+Moreover, the numerical evaluation in Fig.~\ref{fig:main} shows that quantum advantage persists for $\epsilon \leq 1$, with $\eta \geq 0.91$ for symmetric testing and $\eta \geq 10^{-3}$ for asymmetric testing.}